Inleiding Scientific Computing deel 2 - Computed Tomography

 Content (40%)

-• Is the explanation of the theory correct
+• Are the answers to the assignments correct

 • Are the algorithms and their implementations discussed in sufficient detail